 Title .
 Lessor and Lessee acknowledge and agree that during the Term, Lessee shall have title (for all purposes) to any Lessee Improvements.

 Title Review.
-Lessee shall, within twenty (20) days after the execution of this Lease obtain, at Lessee's sole cost and expense, a commitment for a title insurance policy covering Lessee's leasehold interest and the Transmission Line Easement issued by a national title company acceptable to Lessee naming Lessee as the proposed insured (the "Commitment"), and a survey (the "Survey") of the Land, the Temporary Working Area and the Transmission Easement Area (collectively, "Owners' Lands") showing and certifying the exact location and legal description of the Land, the Temporary Working Area and the Transmission Easement Area and meeting the minimum technical standards of the Florida Board of Land Surveyors and the State of Florida Department of Professional Regulation, certified to Lessee and Lessee's title insurer, and prepared as of a date subsequent to the date of this Lease.
+Lessee shall, within twenty (20) days after the execution of this Lease request, at Lessee's sole cost and expense, a commitment for a title insurance policy covering Lessee's leasehold interest and the Transmission Line Easement issued by a national title company acceptable to Lessee naming Lessee as the proposed insured (the "Commitment"), and a survey (the "Survey") of the Land, the Temporary Working Area and the Transmission Easement Area (collectively, "Owners' Lands") showing and certifying the exact location and legal description of the Land, the Temporary Working Area and the Transmission Easement Area and meeting the minimum technical standards of the Florida Board of Land Surveyors and the State of Florida Department of Professional Regulation, certified to Lessee and Lessee's title insurer, and prepared as of a date subsequent to the date of this Lease.
 If Lessee has objections to any liens, encumbrances or other matters affecting Lessor's title to the Land or Grantor's title to the Transmission Easement Area or the Temporary Working Area, as shown in the Commitment or on the Survey (collectively, the "Objections"), Lessee shall, no later than _________ __, 2001, notify Lessor and/or Grantor, as applicable, in writing of any and all Objections; provided that if Lessee fails to give Lessor and/or Grantor, as applicable, written notice of the Objections on or before ___________ __, 2001, the matters shown in the Commitment or on the Survey shall be deemed to be waived as title objections and Exhibit "B" attached hereto shall be amended accordingly to include such matters.
 If Lessee has given Lessor and Grantor timely written notice of the Objections, Lessor and/or Grantor, as applicable, may, but shall not be obligated to, in its sole and exclusive discretion, cause such Objections to be cured within sixty (60) days following receipt of Lessee's notice of such Objections.
 Lessor and/or Grantor, as applicable, agree to remove by payment, bonding, or otherwise any lien having a priority interest over Lessee's leasehold interest against the Land or the Transmission Easement Area capable of removal by the payment of money or bonding.
-If Lessor and/or Grantor, as applicable, do not cure Objections within such sixty (60) day period as the same may be extended under the next sentence, then, at Lessee's sole election (i) Lessee may waive such Objections and Exhibit "B" attached hereto shall be amended accordingly to include such matters as Permitted Encumbrances; or (ii)if the Objections are such that Lessor or Grantor do not have marketable title to their respective property comprising Owners' Lands, Lessee may terminate this Lease and all rent theretofor paid by Lessee hereunder shall be refunded immediately to Lessee, and this Lease shall thereupon terminate and be of no further force and effect, whereupon Lessor and/or Grantor, as applicable, and Lessee shall be released from all further obligations hereunder except only those specifically stated to survive herein.
+If Lessor and/or Grantor, as applicable, do not cure Objections within such sixty (60) day period as the same may be extended under the next sentence, then, at Lessee's sole election (i) Lessee may waive such Objections and Exhibit "B" attached hereto shall be amended accordingly to include such matters as Permitted Encumbrances; or (ii) Lessee may terminate this Lease and all rent theretofor paid by Lessee hereunder shall be refunded immediately to Lessee, and this Lease shall thereupon terminate and be of no further force and effect, whereupon Lessor and/or Grantor, as applicable, and Lessee shall be released from all further obligations hereunder except only those specifically stated to survive herein.
 Lessee may, at Lessee's election, extend the time period for Lessor and/or Grantor, as applicable, to cure the Objections by up to sixty (60) additional days.

 Review Materials.
 The items described in Exhibit 2.5 attached hereto (the "Review Materials") shall be available to Lessee at the offices of Lessor after the last execution of this Lease.
-Lessor and Grantor acknowledge that they do not have any other documents in their possession that can reasonably be used or be useful in Lessee's investigations.
+Lessor and Grantor acknowledge that they do not have any other documents in their possession that can reasonably be used or be useful in Lessee's investigations including such items as surveys, licenses soil and environmental audits and data relating to Owner’s Lands.